Shefali Banerji, M.A. – Doctoral Researcher

 My PoP research explores the aesthetics and the politics of performed poetry, with a focus on Black British expressive forms emerging from transnational and diasporic circulations.
 As a musician, I am particularly interested in poetic traditions that operate in the proximity of the literate frame provided by the words, and the non-verbal space created by the music.
 My PhD, received from King’s College, London, used an interdisciplinary approach between music, literature and performance studies to examine artistic characteristics that have made dub poetry an innovative form.
 Entitled ‘Dub poetry: A study beyond predefined interpretations’, my dissertation offered new frameworks to analyse the aesthetic of dub poetry, while also providing theoretical tools for further studies on poetry influenced by and performed with music.
 In the echo of my academic research and interests, I have been working on different socially engaged cultural projects to promote diversity, intercultural dialogues and exchanges within cultural institutions.
 I was awarded the Essay Prize 2022 of Wasafiri Magazine for my analysis of a theatrical-driven aesthetic in the poetry of Mikey Smith.

-Marie Krebs, BA – Student Assistant
+Marie Krebs, MA – Administrator & Research Assistant

 .